harmony-one/h/progress/konstantin-potapov.md

+2026-03-13 Fri: This week i fixed another RPC requests issue related to call tracer.
+In previous harmony version the call tracer was implemented as a javascript module, but in the updated version it was replaced by native implementation.
+For some reason, the new implementation fails on special requests, but there is no chance to compare implementations, so i implemented new version based on javascript module.
+It passed tests, so i expect it will pass mainnet testing as well.
+Additionally i approved several pull requests.

+---

 2026-03-13 Fri: This week i fixed bug with RPC requests, tested it with Ulad and deployed the fix to mainnet.
 Also created additional environment with less count of internal validators for devnet.

 ---